YugabyteDB-Samples/yb-workload-simulator/README.md

     ![image](https://user-images.githubusercontent.com/78859174/196289685-74854a5a-1cb5-4b50-81b9-08534bab9a25.png)

-    You can verify the name of the "jar" file from the target directory using the name of that file where ever you see "yb-workload-simulation.jar"
+    You can verify the name of the "jar" file from the target directory using the name of that file where ever you see "yb-workload-sim-0.0.2.jar"

     ![image](https://user-images.githubusercontent.com/78859174/196288218-13d499ee-a401-4b25-b95c-6e42c64a9824.png)